Akshai-2909/CTF-Writeups/CryptoHack/README.md

 ### CryptoHack is one of the wonderful platform for learning Crypto challenges.
-Here the Writeups for those challenge!
+You can find the writeup for those challenges.
+This writeups is underdevelopment.